Family of Programs

 Tia's Story

-After my parents passed away within 18 months of each other, my family fell apart.
-Several years later, I found myself pregnant.
-The baby’s father told me to have an abortion, or he would not support me in any way.
-A friend helped connect me to The Joy House, and within three days, I was moved in and given all the help and support I needed.
-In January of 2012, my daughter, Miabella, was born.
-Back then, the future did not look so bright.
-I honestly would have never dreamed of being where I am today, working full time, supporting my family and raising an amazing daughter.
+After my parents passed away within 18 months of each other, my life fell completely apart.
+I found myself pregnant, broken and alone.
+With nowhere to turn, a friend helped connect me to Compassion United.
+Within 3 days, I was moved into a transitional home and given all the help and support I needed.
+My past hasn’t been easy, but looking back now, I could never have dreamed of being where I am today.
+I am working full time, supporting my family, and raising my amazing daughter Miabella.

 Patricia's Story